Active: Supreme Court asked to rule on whether Congress can delegate government power to private organizations

 Bill Walmsley loves horses.
 The 81-year-old retired Arkansas state senator and former court of appeals judge has been in the horseracing industry for many years.
 Today, he owns three thoroughbreds at his modest home in the Northern Arkansas Ozarks.
 A handful of times per year, Walmsley travels the two-and-a-half hours to a small track in Central Arkansas, where he lets the horses do what they love: run.
-These horses are not only pets—they’re a part of his life.

 In Iowa, Jon Moss shares a similar passion for all things equine.
 He’s embedded in the industry and spends his days working with owners, jockeys, trainers, and veterinarians to improve horseracing around the country.

 Both Bill and Jon know first-hand the hardship and struggle associated with the horse business.
 Competition is fierce.
 Rules are strict.
 Pay isn’t always great.
 And nothing ever comes easy.
 So they work to improve the system.
-Bill is the chairman of the Arkansas chapter of the Horsemen’s Benevolent and Protective Association, and Jon leads the Iowa chapter.
-The association helps supply meals, housing, healthcare, and other benefits to workers in the industry—especially low-level employees who work behind the scenes.
+Bill is the chairman of the Arkansas chapter of the Horsemen’s Benevolent & Protective Association, and Jon leads the Iowa chapter.
+The Association helps supply meals, housing, healthcare, and other benefits to workers in the industry—especially low-level employees who work behind the scenes.
 For Bill and Jon, they’re simply following a time-honored horseracing tradition: Horsemen take care of their own.

 Indeed, the regulatory regime represents a stark change for horseracing.
-For more than 125 years, states have regulated the industry.
+For more than 125 years, states have primarily regulated the industry.
 Now HISA’s rules preempt all state laws and regulate every nook and cranny of a longstanding American tradition with little guidance from Congress and only nominal oversight from the Federal Trade Commission (FTC).

 Rampant, industry-wide confusion is bad enough.
-But the authority itself is illegal.
+But the Authority itself is illegal.
 None of the nine board members is appointed by the president or any executive officers, as the Constitution requires.
-Nor can the president or his department heads remove any authority member.
+Nor can the president or his department heads remove any Authority member.
 HISA’s adjudicatory arm—the judge, jury, and executioner of binding civil penalties—handles most disputes, yet it was never appointed by, nor can be removed by, any government official.

 Our constitutional structure does not permit unaccountable private actors to wield such power.
 The Constitution instead vests all government power in the legislative, executive, and judicial branches of government.
 Nor can the government deprive citizens who face crushing fines from their day in court and having a jury.